-There are a few main reasons both the VantageScore and FICO models have many variations:
+There are a couple of main reasons both the VantageScore and FICO models have many variations.

 - The models have been updated over the years.
 Both FICO and VantageScore have released updated versions of their models over time.
-FICO, for example, has released nine updates of their basic scoring model while VantageScore has three.
+FICO, for example, has released ten versions of its basic scoring model while VantageScore has four.
 The older versions of these models are still used by many lenders.

 - Each model has versions tailored to specific purposes.
 In addition to providing generic scoring models, both VantageScore and FICO provide specialized models that assess the risk of providing mortgages, auto loans, bank cards and installment loans.

-And both of those scores may, in turn, be different from the scores they use to determine if you’re worthy of an auto loan or credit card.
+And both of those scores may, in turn, be different from the scores used to determine if you qualify for an auto loan or credit card.

 4. Lenders often calculate their own scores.